KwiatLab/group-website-jekyll/README.md

 If you edit the HTML files (or any files) that are already on the server, your changes will not be visible to Jekyll or committed to the GitHub repository, and they will be lost the next time someone runs Jekyll and updates the website.

 And whatever you're trying to change, there's probably an easier way to do it using Jekyll.
 For example, you can edit most of the text on the website without ever looking at an HTML file.
-You can add a link to the navbar without editing five separate pages.
-You can add a news item that will automatically show up as an excerpt on the front page and in a longer form on the News page.
 So resist the urge to edit that HTML file, and read on.

 ###What is Jekyll?
-Jekyll is a tool that takes pieces of content like text files and HTML layouts and builds a website, taking care of tedious things you might otherwise have to do manually (like updating the navbar on each page if you want to add a new link).
+Jekyll is a tool that takes pieces of content (like text files) and instructions for displaying them (like HTML layouts) and builds a website.
+It takes care of tedious things you might otherwise have to do manually, like updating the navbar on each page if you want to add a new link.
 Another common way to accomplish this is by building a dynamic site using PHP or other server-side languages.
 The advantages of using Jekyll are primarily that you don't need to learn a server-side language, and the site can be hosted anywhere without worrying about whether the host server supports your dynamic content.

 The whole process of building the website happens on your computer, and the result is a static website that can be uploaded to a server.
 So while using Jekyll might seem intimidating, it's a great way to build a complex website without knowing much more than basic HTML and CSS.
 Many tasks won't even require more than editing plain old text.
 You can do it!